HenriquesLab/ZeroCostDL4Mic/README.md

-**IMPORTANT NOTE:** Due to the recent update of Google Colab that has stopped supporting TensorFlow 1, some of the notebooks are not working at the moment.
-We are working on it and hopefully we will solve this in the next days.

 # ZeroCostDL4Mic: exploiting Google Colab to develop a free and open-source toolbox for Deep-Learning in microscopy

 _**Tl;dr**_: this [**wiki page**][wikiPage] has everything you need to get started.